Anti-social media: Would it really kill you to put down that phone? | CBC News

 "The more time people spend online, the less time they're devoting to cultivating deeper real-life relationships," Dalhousie University psychologist David Mensink said in a CTV interview.
 "Even if people are communicating with others on the internet, they still need to make time for real contact because it is the essence of being human."

-These smartphones are amazing devices with a lot of apps that help you do a lot things, however, it's not necessarily helping you be a better person.
+Smartphones are amazing devices with a lot of apps that help you do a lot of things but they're not necessarily helping you be a better person.

 Here's a list: